HaoTan513/HW1-of-EC601-/README.md

 from __future__ import print_function
 import sys
 PY3 = sys.version_info[0] == 3
+# Here the system files are imported.

 if PY3:
     xrange = range
+#The program starts only if the range matches.

 import numpy as np
 import cv2